creek-service/json-schema-validation-comparison/README.md

 ### Performance comparison conclusions

-At the time of writing, `Medeia` comes as a clear winner for speed, with `Everit` not far behind.
+At the time of writing, `Medeia` comes as a clear winner for speed, with `Justify` and then `Everit` not far behind.
-However, these implementations look to no longer be maintained, or are deprecated, respectively.
+Unfortunately, `Medeia` and `Justify` look to no longer be maintained, and `Everit` is deprecated in favour of a new implementation that seems both incomplete and slower.
 Plus, neither of them handle the latest drafts of the JSON schema standard.
-If `Medeia` and `Everit` are excluded, then the clear winner is `SchemaFriend`.
+If these three are excluded from the results, then the clear winner is `SchemaFriend`.

 ## Conclusions